flatboat/ref_lib/README.md

 	- lock_menu_layout - returns a boolean
 	- sv_maxusrcmdprocessticks - returns an integer
 	- sv_maxunlag - returns an integer

+- ref.skinchanger
+	- override_knife - returns a table as following: [boolean, knife]
+	- enabled - returns a boolean (note: this is for the skinchanger itself, where you select the skin.)
+	- stattrak - returns a boolean
+	- quality - returns an integer
+	- seed - returns an integer
+	- filter_by_weapon - returns a boolean
+	- skin - returns a string
+	- override_gloves - returns a table as following: [boolean, glove type, string]

+- ref.plist
+	- add_to_whitelist - returns a boolean
+	- allow_shared_esp_updates - returns a boolean
+	- disable_visuals - returns a boolean
+	- high_priority - returns a boolean
+	- force_pitch - returns a boolean
+	- force_pitch_value - returns an integer
+	- force_body_yaw - returns a boolean
+	- force_body_yaw_value - returns an integer
+	- correction_active - returns a boolean
+	- override_prefer_body_aim - returns a boolean
+	- override_safe_point - returns a boolean
+	- apply_to_all - returns nothing to my knowledge (you can do something with it, i just don't know what.)

 Can't find something?
 If you can't find a menu item you're looking for, it's probably because: